-- b) Close the pump discharge valve, while the suction valve normally remains open. - c) Close valve in bypass line and closed whenever possible, switch off flushing and/or cooling liquid supplies. - d) CAUTION If pump is subjected to freezing temperatures the pump must be drained of liquid to prevent damage to the pump.
-For pumping hot liquid or fluid subject to crystallize, the flush supply must be maintained on completion of pumping, to avoid seals damage.
+- b) Close the pump discharge valve, while the suction valve normally remains open. - Close valve in bypass line and closed whenever c) possible, switch off flushing and or cooling liquid supplies.

+Â CAUTION d) If pump is subjected to freezing temperatures the pump must be drained of liquid to prevent damage to the pump.
+For pumping hot liquid or fluid subject to crystallize, the flush supply must be maintained on completion of pumping, to avoid seal damage.